-Year Ended December 31, 2012 2011
+At December 31, 2013 2012

 Deferred tax assets:

-Foreign loss carry forwards \$ 3,099 \$ 3,296
+Foreign loss carryforwards \$3,947 \$ 3,099

-Total gross deferred tax assets 3,099 \$3,296
+Total gross deferred tax assets 3,947 3,099

 Deferred tax liabilities:

-Goodwill (32) (109)
+Goodwill (32)

-Total net deferred tax assets \$3,067 \$3,187
+Total net deferred tax assets \$ 3,947 \$ 3,067

-The Company has foreign loss carry-forwards of approximately €8,185 (approximately \$10,815) as of December 31, 2012.
-These foreign loss carry-forwards have indefinite useful lives.
+The Company has foreign loss carryforwards of approximately €9,650 (approximately \$13,285 at the then-current exchange rate) as of December 31, 2013.
+These foreign loss carryforwards do not have an expiration date.

-The Company does not have valuation allowances at December 31, 2012 or 2011.
+The Company does not have valuation allowances at December 31, 2013 or 2012.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences and loss carry forwards become deductible.
-Based upon the level of historical taxable income and projections for future taxable income, by jurisdiction, over the periods that the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences and loss carry forwards.
-The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry forward period are reduced.
+The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences and loss carryforwards become deductible.
+Based upon the level of historical taxable income and projections for future taxable income, by jurisdiction, over the periods that the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences and loss carryforwards.
+The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.